DataJuggler/SQLSnapshotDesktop/README.md

 <a href=https://youtu.be/dOA_8EJ_xWA target=_blank>How To Export SQL Server Data To Excel Using C#</a>

 <img src=https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/SQLSnapshot.png width=540 height=360>

 DataJuggler.SQLSnapshot Repository
 https://github.com/DataJuggler/SQLSnapshot

 Let me know if anyone would like a release (install) version of this project.

+# News
+7.24.2023: DataJuggler.SQLSnapshot has been updated because of updates to NuGet package DataJuggler.Excelerate